DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## The Redux Authentication Actions

 The actions that we need in our case are all going to be asynchronous because we are calling an API.
-To handle the async calls, we need a setup that has actions which cover the three possibilities states that exist:
+To handle the async calls, we need a setup that has actions which cover the three possible states that exist:

 1. A request was sent
 2. A request successful